miketweaver/bsidesslc-hacker-challenges-2017/oldy_but_goodies/50_you_got_this_man/solution.md

 bashNinja - [@miketweaver](https://twitter.com/miketweaver)

 ## Solution
 Ok...
-This is encrypted some how.
-They give us the key.
+This is encrypted somehow.
+They give us the key and the text.
 The challenge must be to find the encryption method.
 I ran it through some common classical ciphers, but then realized the ciphertext all seemed to be hex characters.
 It must be a modern cipher.

 I wrote this to run in through all possible ciphers with openssl:
 ```